 The Sultan Ahmed Mosque, built in the early 17th century, is one of the most famous landmarks in all of Istanbul.
 This picture, taken in the late 19th century, shows an undeveloped and largely agrarian picture of Istanbul's Old City.

 The Mina valley during the Hajj, 1884

 The Hajj is the Muslim world's yearly pilgrimage to Mecca and has been going on for thousands of years.
 Taken in 1884, this is one of the earliest known images.

 Celebration of Independence, 1965

 The end of World War II marked the end of the Japanese occupation of Singapore.
-Still, despite their new found freedom, Singaporeans were living in squalor and much of their infrastructure had been destroyed.
+Still, despite their newfound freedom, Singaporeans were living in squalor, and much of their infrastructure had been destroyed.
 Following years of violence and political turmoil, Singapore became an independent country in 1965.
-This picture shows their military celebrating the birth of their country.
+This picture shows its military celebrating the birth of their country.